thundermiracle/next-mui-helper/README.md

 ```
 That's it!
 Want to inject your own theme?
 See following instructions.

-### About step2, you also can create a _app.js under the pages folder.
+### About step2, you also can create _app.js under the pages folder instead.

 ```jsx
 import makeNextApp from 'next-mui-helper/nextjs/makeNextApp';